 Every day at 4:00 PM, the snow accumulated on the snow gauge is removed.
 This system allows you to visually see the amount of snow that has accumulated from the time the facility closes until the next morning

-Recommended areas and points by the two
+The recommended areas and points that the two of them suggest are:

 The top two photos are of the northwest face of the Sugar Bowl, a tree area between East Mt. and Mt.
 Isola.
 The density of the trees is clearly visible from the opposite slope (photo above).
 When you actually ski down the slope, the spacing between the trees varies depending on the location.
 Find the surface that is easy to ski on